 With the increased proliferation of smartphones, we have seen a global trend of diminishing ASP (Average Selling Price) for almost all smartphone brands.
 In the midst of this price war, Apple Inc. (NASDAQ:AAPL) has been an exception, as even in the face of increasing pressure from competitors like Samsung, they have stuck to their high-profit margins by slapping a premium price tag on their iPhone lineup.
 This has in fact worked out quite well for Apple as they have established their brand of devices as the pinnacle of mobile engineering, justifying the lofty price tags with claims of having made the ‘fastest and strongest’ phones on the market.

-All that has come under fire from a recent revelation from Apple’s own statement that the supposedly best phone in the market has a lifespan of just 3 years.
+All that has come under fire from a recent revelation from Apple’s own statement that the supposedly best phone in the market has a lifespan of just three years.
 While 36 months can be a long time in the land of tech, the current situation of tech raises some pertinent question about the ROI of buying a new iPhone.
 Smartphones have seemingly reached a saturation point, and even Apple with their yearly release schedule have failed to introduce a convincing feature that would force their users to upgrade from the iPhone 5s.
 Since the hardware seems to have no problem keeping up, then does Apple intentionally sabotage newer versions of iOS to cripple older devices and force an upgrade out of their consumers?
 With this burning question in mind, we jump headlong into the day’s topic.

 The Average Expected Life Span of Apple Devices